JackWangCUMT/petri/README.md

 ``` bash
 make lib
 ```
-They will give you a shared library, libPetriRuntime.so, that contains both the C and C++ runtimes.
+They will give you a shared library, libPetriRuntime.so, that contains both the C and C++ runtimes, and a C# dll for the C# runtime.